-Drinking had become the only way I knew how to friends, avoid loneliness, and numb the pain of living in new cities, meeting new people, and not having my community around me.
+Drinking had become the best way I knew how to make friends, avoid loneliness, and numb the pain of living in new cities, meeting new people, and not having my community around me.
 My fiance was across the country.
 At times it felt like all I had was alcohol.
 After graduate school, drinking was how I connected with my fiance, and my new friends, and how I numbed the struggle of finding meaningful work after years of trying to begin my career.

 I was suffering from insomnia.
 And I was having concerning physical health ailments – specifically a racing heart and irregular heart palpitations.

 Despite this, I was not in a place where I could see alcohol for what it was doing in my life.
 On many days it was the only thing that I looked forward to anymore: nightly glasses of wine after work, boozy Friday night dates with my husband, day drinking on weekends with friends at the million microbreweries and wineries in and around town.

 Even in the face of exhaustion, lack of sleep, emotional extremes, and a scary heart condition developing, I didn’t want to believe alcohol was the issue.
 I had tried many times over the years trying to reduce, cut down, or drink mindfully.

 I would use my calendar to mark days that I would or wouldn’t drink (this never worked).
 I would attempt Dry January (and fail).
 I would negotiate with myself – tell myself I would only drink certain kinds of alcohol or stop at a certain number of sips.

 Nothing ever worked.
 Not because I didn’t want it, or I wasn’t strong enough.
 It was because I didn’t have effective tools for understanding WHY I drank in the first place.